-During the three and nine months ended September 30, 2019, we offered and sold zero and 124,000, respectively, shares of our common stock pursuant to the Purchase Agreement with LPC for gross proceeds of approximately \$0.4 million.
-Since entry into the Purchase Agreement, from September 14, 2017 through November 6, 2019, we offered and sold an aggregate of 557,378 shares of our common stock, including the 32,895 shares that were part of the initial purchase of Units.
+During the three months ended March 31, 2020, we offered and sold zero shares of our common stock pursuant to the Purchase Agreement with LPC.
+Since entry into the Purchase Agreement, from September 14, 2017 through May 14, 2020, we offered and sold an aggregate of 557,378 shares of our common stock, including the 32,895 shares that were part of the initial purchase of Units.
 These aggregate sales resulted in gross proceeds to us of approximately \$4.4 million and offering expenses of \$0.5 million.
-As of November 6, 2019, shares of our common stock having an aggregate value of approximately \$6.6 million remained available for sale under this offering program.